What is algal leaf spot and what do you do about it? Read on to learn about symptoms of algal leaf spot and tips on algal leaf spot control.

 Recognizing Symptoms of Algal Leaf Spot

-Although the disease affects primarily foliage, it sometimes impacts branches and twigs, causing a stunted appearance with reddish-brown or pale green lesions.
+Although the disease affects primarily foliage, it sometimes impacts branches and twigs, causing a stunted appearance with reddish brown or pale green lesions.

 Algal Leaf Spot Control

-Algal leaf spot disease is rarely deadly and the problems are mostly cosmetic.
+Algal leaf spot disease is rarely deadly, and the problems are mostly cosmetic.
 Unless the outbreak is severe, non-chemical strategies for treating algal leaf spot are usually adequate:

 Keep plants as healthy as possible, as well-managed plants are less susceptible to disease.
-Maintain proper soil drainage and water, and fertilize as needed.
+Maintain proper soil drainage and water and fertilize as needed.

 Prune plants to improve air circulation and access to sunlight.
 Trim around the plants to reduce the humidity level, including overhanging trees that create too much shade.

 Rake up and dispose of leaves and debris under and around the affected plant.
-Discard of infected debris carefully to prevent spread of the disease.
+Discard infected debris carefully to prevent the spread of the disease.
 Keep in mind that the algae can survive on fallen leaves during the winter months.